Prajwal208V/PreapBytes/js/README.md

 111. ### What is JSON

      JSON (JavaScript Object Notation) is a lightweight format that is used for data interchanging.
 It is based on a subset of JavaScript language in the way objects are built in JavaScript.
+     JavaScript Object Notation (JSON) is a standard text-based format for representing structured data based on JavaScript object syntax.
+It is commonly used for transmitting data in web applications (e.g., sending some data from the server to the client, so it can be displayed on a web page, or vice versa).
+     JSON exists as a string — useful when you want to transmit data across a network.
+It needs to be converted to a native JavaScript object when you want to access the data.

      **[⬆ Back to Top](#table-of-contents)**